Florida to Illinois Car Shipping

 Yes.
 It is important that you, or another adult that you trust, is there for pickup and delivery of your vehicle.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle’s condition.

-Yes, Sherpa Auto Transport offers convenient door-to-door auto transport service for shipments from Florida to Illinois.
-This means we pick up your vehicle from your home, office, or preferred location in Florida and deliver it directly to your specified address in Illinois.
+Yes, Sherpa Auto Transport offers convenient door-to-door auto transport service from Florida to Illinois.

-This service is included in our standard Florida to Illinois auto transport quotes at no extra charge, making your long-distance move as stress-free as possible.
+Door-to-door service is included in most of our Florida to Illinois auto transport quotes at no extra charge.
+It’s just one more way we make car shipping simple and stress-free for our customers.

 Many Auto Transport companies try to tease customers with lower rates, only to surprise you with “hidden costs” later.
 At Sherpa Auto Transport, we do things differently.
 We provide one locked-in price upfront and stick to it.
 If unexpected costs arise, we pay them out of our own pocket.